 When is the best time to see cherry blossoms in Japan?

-In 2021, Tokyo’s cherry blossom season officially began on March 14, when flowers opened on a Somei-Yoshino cherry tree at Yasukuni Shrine.
-This was the earliest ever bloom in Tokyo.
+In 2022, Tokyo’s cherry blossom season officially began on March 24, when flowers opened on a Somei-Yoshino cherry tree at Yasukuni Shrine.

 While the dates change somewhat from year to year, there are areas in which cherry blossoms bloom even earlier!